 Friendly Ragaciems border guard

-As the time of change approached in Latvia, the coast guard became more friendly.
+As the time of change approached in Latvia, the coast guard also became friendlier.

-During the Soviet era, this was the only place on the entire Latvian coast, where a barbed wire fence was stretched all the way to the sea shore and partly to the sea.
-So - the only place where it was impossible to walk along the beach due to a military object.
-I remember that at the end of the eighties (1989?)
-We had a high school class evening in Ragaciems.
-Then, with a couple of classmates, we deliberately "stumbled" in the territory of the fenced beach, where we were instantly "arrested" by two soldiers armed with Kalashnikov-type machine guns.
-They were not aggressive, but rather friendly - we took photos together and we went our own way.
-The changes that were already approaching had also affected the attitude of security guards towards "border violators".
+During the Soviet era, this was the only place on the entire Latvian coast where a barbed wire fence stretched all the way to the seashore and partially into the sea.
+So, the only place where it was impossible to walk along the beach because of a military facility.
+I remember that in the late eighties (1989?) we had a high school class evening in Ragaciem.
+Then, with a couple of classmates, we deliberately “wandered” into the fenced-off beach area, where we were instantly “arrested” by two soldiers armed with Kalashnikov-type assault rifles.
+They were not aggressive, rather friendly – we took a picture together and then went our separate ways.
+It seems that the impending changes had also affected the attitude of the security guards towards “border trespassers”.

 Wrote down this story: Juris Smaļinskis